422divya/Install-minikube/install-minikube.md

 kustomizeVersion: v5.0.1

 8- Now out minikube cluster is running and kubectl is also installed.
+We can use it to deploy containers and get to know how kubernetes works and it's various components.